Last Updated on October 29, 2022.

 - One way to provide environmental enrichment is to scatter a favorite food throughout the cage to encourage your hedgehog to “hunt” for its treat.
 This will help your hedgehog burn calories and exercise as well

-- Most and fresh foods should be fed in the evening and remove uneaten portions in the morning.
+- Moist and fresh foods should be fed in the evening and remove uneaten portions in the morning.

 - Hedgehogs are going to have their own taste preferences just like we prefer certain foods.
 Some hedgehogs will eat a variety of different foods every day and others will only eat their staple diet and nothing else.
 Most hedgehogs will have favorite foods and flat out refuse others.